-- 4. The announcement of the call to meeting shall be published as much in advance as required by law, using at least the following media: - a.
-The Official Bulletin of the Commercial Registry (Boletín Oficial del Registro Mercantil) or one of the more widely circulated newspapers in Spain. - b.
-The website of the National Securities Market Commission (Comisión Nacional del Mercado de Valores). - c.
-The Company's corporate website. - The shareholders at the General Shareholders' Meeting may not deliberate on or decide matters that are not included in the agenda of the call to meeting, unless otherwise provided by law. - 6.
-The Board of Directors may request the presence of a notary public to assist with and draw up the minutes of the General Shareholders' Meeting.
-In any event, the Board must request the presence of a notary public under the circumstances provided by law.
+- h.
+Any financial incentive for participation that the Board of Directors resolves to pay in accordance with the policy approved for such purpose (such as attendance bonuses or the payment of an engagement dividend subject to a specified minimum quorum being reached at the General Shareholders' Meeting). - 3.
+The announcement of the call to meeting shall be published as much in advance as required by applicable legal provisions, using at least the following media: - a. the Official Bulletin of the Commercial Registry (Boletín Oficial del Registro Mercantil) or one of the more widely circulated newspapers in Spain; - b. the website of the National Securities Market Commission; and - c. the Company's corporate website. - 4.
+The shareholders at the General Shareholders' Meeting may not deliberate on or decide matters that are not included in the agenda of the call to meeting, unless otherwise provided by law. - 5.
+The Implementing Rules for the General Meeting shall supplement and develop the announcement of the call to meeting on all matters deemed appropriate by the Board of Directors.

-Article 12.
+Article 23.
 Supplement to the Call to Meeting and Submission of Well-founded Proposed Resolutions

-- 1. Shareholders who individually or collectively represent at least three per cent of the share capital may: - a.
-Request the publication of a supplement to the call to the Annual General Shareholders' Meeting including one or more items in the agenda of the call to meeting, so long as the new items are accompanied by a rationale or, if applicable, by a well-founded proposed resolution. - b.
-Submit well-founded proposed resolutions regarding matters already included or that should be included in the agenda of the call to the General Shareholders' Meeting.
+- Shareholders who individually or collectively represent at least three per cent of the share capital may: - a.
+Request the publication of a supplement to the call to the annual General Meeting including one or more items in the agenda of the call to meeting, so long as the new items are accompanied by a rationale or, if applicable, by a well-founded proposed resolution. - Submit well-founded proposed resolutions regarding matters already included or that should be included in the agenda of the call to the General Shareholders' Meeting.